Psalm 136

 Psalm 136 is the 136th psalm of the Book of Psalms, beginning in English in the King James Version: "O give thanks unto the LORD; for he is good: for his mercy endureth for ever. ".
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 135.
 In Latin, it is known by the incipit, "Confitemini Domino quoniam bonus" (Ancient Greek: Έξομολογεῖσθε τῷ Κυρίῳ).
 It is sometimes referred to as "The Great Hallel".
 The Jerusalem Bible calls it a "Litany of Thanksgiving".
 It is notable for the refrain which forms the second half of each verse, translated as "For His mercy endures forever" in the New King James Version, or "for his steadfast love endures for ever" in the Revised Standard Version.

 Psalm 136 is used in both Jewish and Christian liturgies.
 It has been paraphrased in hymns, and was set to music.
-The Hebrew text of the Book of Ecclesiasticus contains a hymn of thanksgiving inserted after Ecclesiasticus 51:12 which is "an obvious imitation" of this psalm.
+The Hebrew text of the Book of Sirach contains a hymn of thanksgiving inserted after Sirach 51:12 which is "an obvious imitation" of this psalm.